-The chapters in this report represent a broad range of study efforts and goals.
-Some chapters are purely methodological in nature, while others present a variety of analyses and results.
-Generally speaking, however, chapters fall into two categories: efforts focused on population distributions, and those focused on individual movements (Figure I).
+The chapters in this report represent a broad range of study efforts focused on understanding wildlife population distributions in Atlantic waters offshore of Maryland (and elsewhere in the Mid-Atlantic United States).
+Some chapters are purely methodological in nature, while others present a variety of analyses and results (Figure I).
 Part I of this report (the Executive Summary and Chapters 1-2) summarizes and synthesizes project results.
-The 25 subsequent chapters and their relationships to each other are shown in Figure I. In Parts II (Chapters 3-6) and III (Chapters 7-12), we describe methods and results for high resolution digital video aerial surveys and boat surveys, respectively.
-Part IV of this report (Chapters 13-19) combines data from both survey approaches to develop a comprehensive understanding of marine wildlife populations that use the mid-Atlantic study area.
-Part V (Chapters 20-25) focuses on individual movements and habitat use of focal avian species, tracked via satellite telemetry; and Part VI (Chapters 26-27) focuses on population-level migratory movements over the oceans, using several approaches for studying nocturnal avian migration.
-An additional study effort, which further explores statistical approaches for combining boat and aerial survey data to develop joint models of wildlife distributions and abundance, will be published as an addendum to this final report.
+The 12 subsequent chapters and their relationships to each other are shown in Figure I. In Parts II (Chapters 3-5) and III (Chapters 6-9), we describe methods and results for high resolution digital video aerial surveys and boat-based surveys, respectively.
+Part IV of this report (Chapters 10-14) combines data from both survey approaches to develop a comprehensive understanding of marine wildlife populations that use the Mid-Atlantic study area.